exogen/t2-server-xbar/README.md

 The plugin script will point to your working copy rather than the published package.

+## Updating

+Since the plugin uses `npx` to run the `t2-server-xbar` script from npm, it should stay up to date automatically.

+However, if new options are added, you may need to re-run the install command (above) for them to show up.

 ## Options

 To set options, select **xbar** ▸ **Open plugin…** from the menu.